scripted-adventurer/Custom-Fantasy-Football/nfl_json/README.md

 ## About ##

 This module syncs JSON data from the NFL.com API to a local folder structure.
 It comes with all existing data from 2011 through 2019.
-It can be used for real-time updates, however to sync new data from NFL.com you will need to provide an API key in the settings.py file.
+It can be used for real-time updates, however to sync new data from NFL.com you will need to provide an API key in the 'NFL_API_KEY' environment variable.

 Below is a quick summary of the folder structure:
 - **schedule**: Contains metadata on each game in an NFL year, including data for preseason, regular season, postseason, and the Pro Bowl.
 One file per year.